timjogorman/RicherEventDescription/guidelines.md

 - The balance *sheets* caused them to *favor* the *spin* off. \a. *sheets* OVERLAPS/CAUSES *favored*

-Here, the ``balance sheets'' refer to the analysis of the financial state of the company, rather than to the sheets of paper themselves.
+Here, the "balance sheets" refer to the analysis of the financial state of the company, rather than to the sheets of paper themselves.
 It is this analysis, captured through IMPLICIT marking, which caused the favoring.
 Compare \Last with \Next: